The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Month 5–6: Implement Layer 3 (strategic focus)

-Define non-delegable work, protect strategic time, and establish boundaries
+Define non-delegable work, protect strategic time, establish boundaries

 Time investment: 6–8 hours